VISIT OUR ART STORE ▶

 Step 2: Mounting the Watercolor Artwork

-Once the painting is flat, it's time to mount it.
-I love this step—it makes the piece shine!
+Once the painting is flat, it’s time to mount it—an important step that makes the artwork shine.

 Why Mounting Makes a Difference

-Mounting gives your artwork a professional and finished look.
-Even when the painting already has those clean white borders from masking tape, adding a mount takes it to the next level.
+Mounting gives the painting a professional, finished appearance.
+Even when the artwork already has clean white borders, a mount elevates the presentation.

-• A4 mounts are too small for many of my paintings.
+• A4 mounts are too small for many pieces

 Store-bought frames don’t fit my work

-This part might sound intimidating, but it's super simple!
-I use thick watercolor paper (300 gsm or even 600 gsm) to make my mounts.
-This helps create a small gap between the painting and the glass if I eventually frame it.
+This may sound intimidating, but the process is simple.
+Thick watercolor paper (300 gsm or 600 gsm) is used to make the mounts.
+This creates a small gap between the painting and any future glass frame, allowing the artwork to “breathe” instead of being pressed tightly.

 That way, the paint doesn’t get pressed against the glass—it can still “breathe.”